 Brian Bennett adds:

-During early 1949, the crash site was reported by natives to the US Army 30th Engineer Battalion doing survey work in the area.
-In April 1949, the 604th Quartermaster Graves Registration Company sent Sgt Sotan and Cpl Cramer trekked from Rabaul to the crash site to recover the remains of the crew.
+During April 1949, a team from U. S. Army 604th Quartermaster Graves Registration Company including Sgt Sotan and Cpl Cramer trekked from Rabaul to the crash site to recover the remains of the crew.
 During their visit, they recovered three sets of partial remains in a shallow grave and a ring with the initials 'H.G.'
 (Henry Garcia) engraved on it.
 The remains were assigned the code "IB-28 unknown (Group)" and transported to the Central Identification Laboratory (CIL) at Schofield Barracks.
 These remains were incorrectly disproved to be associated with this aircraft and were instead deemed to be unknowns.
 Even the ring with initials they did not associate with Henry Garcia.
 The recovered remains were interned in a group burial at National Memorial Cemetery of the Pacific (Punchbowl) at graves 607, 610 and 612.

 Holguin Returns to Rabaul